 We’re getting a lot of questions about the coronavirus, and as librarians it’s our job to find you reliable answers!
 So we have compiled some essential information to help you make informed decisions about your health.

-All Amarillo Public Library locations are now closed to the public.
-We will continue to assist with inquiries over the phone and via email.
+All Amarillo Public Library locations is now open to the public.

 What is COVID-19, or novel coronavirus?